Let’s talk about something that instantly transforms a home: color.

 Quite impressive, right?

-I’m sure you also have a piece of furniture whose look doesn’t fit your taste anymore, or which you find a bit overbearing.
+I’m sure you also have a piece of furniture whose look doesn’t fit your taste anymore.
+Maybe it feels too dark, too heavy, or just… outdated.

+Yes, look carefully.
 It could be in your attic, garage, or even in your living room.
+Or maybe it’s something smaller—a picture frame, a shelf, a vase, or a lamp—that could use a fresh look.

 I promised you it was going to be easy, and it will be.